placeforyiming/placeforyiming.github.io/_pages/cv.md

 * Other Semesters of my PhD: Teaching Assistant at Worcester Polytechnic Institute
-  * Course co-designer of two graduate level courses: ECE579.
-Machine Learning for Engineering Applications and ECE545/CS545.
-Digital Image Processing.
+  * Course co-designer of two graduate level courses: ECE579 and ECE545/CS545 which cover topics in machine learning and computer vision.
-  * General teaching assistant workload (grade, office hour, lab manager, etc) for several undergraduate courses: ECE2049.
-Embedded Computing in Engineering Design, ECE 2029.
-Introduction to Digital Circuit Design, and ECE 2010.
-Introduction to Electrical and Computer Engineering.
+  * General teaching assistant workload (grade, office hour, lab manager, etc) for several undergraduate courses: ECE2049, ECE 2029 and ECE 2010.